Title: | Minimalist Async Evaluation Framework for R |

 cleanup |

-[default TRUE] logical value, whether to perform cleanup of the global environment and restore loaded packages and options to an initial state after each evaluation.
-For more granular control, also accepts an integer value (see ‘Cleanup Options’ section below). |
+[default TRUE] logical value, whether to perform cleanup of the global environment and restore attached packages and options to an initial state after each evaluation. |

 output |